Water polo at the 2020 Summer Olympics – Women's tournament

 The women's tournament of water polo at the 2020 Summer Olympics at Tokyo, Japan was played from 24 July to 7 August 2021 at the Tokyo Tatsumi International Swimming Center.
-It was the sixth appearance of the women's tournament, which had been held consecutively since 2000.
+It was the sixth appearance of the women's tournament, which had been held consecutively since 2000 and also was the first time on history that the tournament had 10 teams competing.

 On 24 March 2020, the Olympics were postponed to 2021 due to the COVID-19 pandemic.
 Because of the pandemic, the games were played behind closed doors.

 The United States won their third consecutive and overall gold medal after a finals win over Spain, while Hungary captured the bronze medal, beating defending bronze medalists Russia.

 The medals for the competition were presented by Samira Asghari, Afghanistan; IOC Member, and the medalists' bouquets were presented by Dale Neuburger, United States; FINA Treasurer.

 Qualification

 Schedule

 The competition began on 24 July, and matches were held every other day.
 At each match time, two matches were played simultaneously (two during the preliminary round, two quarterfinals during that round, one main semifinal and one classification semifinal during the semifinal round, and the two classification games on the final day) except for the bronze and gold medal matches.